María tiene cáncer.

 (And what is that?)

-(It is a procedure, not painful, in which they will put you in a special device that emits some rays aimed directly toward the tumor, to kill the malignant cells.)
+(It is a procedure, not painful, which involves putting you [in which they will put you] in a special device that emits some rays aimed directly toward the tumor, to kill the malignant cells.)

 (And later they will operate on me, and that will be all?)

-(I have heard that the chemotherapy produces a lot of general discomfort.
+(I have heard that chemotherapy produces a lot of general discomfort.
 Is it true?)

-(Yes, in some people it can produce headache, dizziness, and the most frequent is intense nausea, that can be diminished administrating an intravenous medication.)
+(Yes, in some people it can produce headache, dizziness, and the most frequent (secondary effect) is intense nausea, that can be diminished by giving an intravenous medication.)

 (Am I going to have pain?
 What is going to happen if the pain does not go away?)
 Note: Observe that the reflexive form of the verb "quitar" is "quitarse," and can mean "go away," "come out," etc.

 (You are probably going to have pain.
 Strong intravenous analgesic medications will be given to you.
-If it is not sufficient, maybe the nerve that innervates the affected area can be directly blocked.)
+If it is not sufficient, maybe the nerve that innervates the affected area can be blocked directly.)

 (You know that my family and I are very close.
 Is there someone that can speak with them and explain to them what is happening?)